karangoel16/BIG_DATA/README.md

 Test - CLI interface (True/False)

-##Twitter and Test can't run togther and if both are false then we will run training , if we have model saved it will start running the code again from the point we have left
+##Twitter and Test can't run togther and if both are false then we will run training by default.
+If we have an incomplete trained model, it will start running the code again from the point we have left.

 hiddenlayer size: (Number of cells required by the user)